saurabhpatle001/rag-pdf-app/README.md

 Install FAISS:
-pip install faiss-cpu  # Use faiss-gpu for GPU support
+pip install faiss-cpu  # Use faiss-json for GPU support

 Run the Streamlit frontend: